The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Geolocation tracking: Enables or disables GPS tracking for mobile punches.

-This ensures the system accurately records work time in alignment with company rules and preferences.
+This ensures the system records work time in alignment with company rules and preferences.

 Overtime specifies how the system calculates standard and double overtime.
 Key settings include: